 We all know that college continues to get more and more expensive, student loan debt is terrifying and many Americans are drowning in debt.

-But if you hustle and pay attention, you can graduate without the student loan debt that is crushing the many who came before you.
+But if you are a college student that takes my financial advice, you can graduate without the student loan debt that is crushing the many who came before you.